Mutual Information Estimation via $f$-Divergence and Data Derangements: Experimental Results

-$I_{NJEE}$ obtains an estimate for $d=20$ and $N=64$ that has slightly higher bias than $I_{GAN-DIME}$ for large MI values and slightly higher variance than $I_{KL-DIME}$. $I_{CPC}$ is characterized by high bias and low variance.
-A schematic comparison between all the MI estimators is reported in Tab. \ref{tab:summary_estimators} in Sec. \ref{sec:appendix_experiment_details} of the Appendix.\\ When $N$ and $d$ vary, the class of $f$-DIME estimators proves its robustness (i.e., maintains low bias and variance), as represented in Fig. \ref{fig:stairs_d5_bs64} and \ref{fig:stairs_d20_bs1024}.
-Differently, the behavior of $I_{CPC}$ strongly depends on $N$.
-At the same time, $I_{NJEE}$ achieves higher bias when $N$ increases and, even more severely, when $d$ decreases (see Fig. \ref{fig:stairs_d5_bs64}).
-Additional results describing all estimators' behavior when $d$ and $N$ vary are reported and described in Sec. \ref{sec:appendix_experiment_details} of the Appendix.
+A schematic comparison between all the MI estimators is reported in Tab. \ref{tab:summary_estimators} in Sec. \ref{sec:appendix_experiment_details} of the Appendix, where $I_{GAN-DIME}$ is proposed as the best estimator, because of its low bias, variance and robustness to the change of $d$ and $N$.
+When $N$ and $d$ vary, in fact, the class of $f$-DIME estimators proves its robustness (i.e., maintains low bias and variance), as represented in Figs. \ref{fig:stairs_d5_bs64}, and \ref{fig:stairs_d20_bs1024}, and \ref{fig:stairs} in the Appendix.
+For instance, $I_{GAN-DIME}$ attains low bias in all the three scenarios, and limited variance which decreases as $N$ increases (see also Fig. \ref{fig:VarianceVsBs} in Appendix \ref{subsec:appendix_staircases}).
+Differently, the behavior of $I_{CPC}$ strongly depends on $N$, significantly impacting its bias.
+Therefore, unless the batch size is considerably large, $I_{CPC}$ estimate is not reliable. $I_{NJEE}$ attains higher bias when $N$ increases and, even more severely, when $d$ decreases (see Fig. \ref{fig:stairs_d5_bs64}).